Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Experiments

-We conducted a comparative analysis of all models with a batch size of 1 and an input resolution of 512×512, measuring both parameter count and FLOPs.
-As shown in Table~\ref{tab:ablation_param}(b), our method achieves the lowest parameter count among recent approaches (except PSCC-Net, which trades extremely few parameters for very high FLOPs) and the best efficiency with only 95.993 GFLOPs, while maintaining best performance.
+We performed a comparative analysis across all models using a batch size of 1 and an input resolution of 512×512, evaluating parameter count, FLOPs, and inference time.
+As shown in Table~\ref{tab:param_flop}, our model requires only 55.567M parameters and 95.993 GFLOPs—substantially lower than recent approaches—and achieves competitive inference latency.
+Although PSCC-Net has the smallest parameter count, it incurs the highest computational cost (376.832 GFLOPs) and the slowest runtime, reflecting a trade-off between parameter efficiency and actual computational burden.

+It is worth noting that the reported FLOPs refer to a single forward pass, whereas the inference time indicates the average latency to generate a single complete prediction.